An Extreme Scattering Event Toward PSR J2313+4253: Introduction

 Extreme scattering events (ESEs), first observed as flux density variations of quasars, are theorized to occur from small-scale variations in the ISM \citep{1987Natur.326..675F}.
 These events are often identified by a trend observed in the flux density time series from a source.
 ESEs manifest as a frequency-dependent change in the observed flux, likely caused by a lens-like structure.
 The resulting flux density trend contains caustic spikes, created as rays pile up at the edges of the lens, and a dip in the center of the lens, as the rays are defocused.
 The magnitude of the flux decrease, as well as the distance between these spikes, can be useful in determining properties of the ESE source.
 This is especially true in cases where the event has been observed in high detail.
+ESEs have also been studied with VLBI imaging to detect angular broadening and test models of the structural origin \citep{ESE_vlbi}.
+Real-time identification of ESEs has demonstrated the possibility of real-time multi-wavelength followup observations \citep{Bannister_2016}.
+New techniques have been developed to reconstruct plasma lens structures using dynamic spectra during scattering events.
+This allows for the screen properties and structure to be analyzed \citep{Tuntsov_2016}.

 Since their discovery, ESEs have also been observed in pulsars, with the first such event observed toward the millisecond pulsar B1937+21 \citep{1993Natur.366.320}.
-ESEs can be tracked in pulsar observations through several observables, including flux variations, changes in dispersion measure (DM), which is the integrated column density of free electrons along the line of sight, scintillation bandwidth and timescale, which are the characteristic width of the observed scintles in frequency and time, respectively, inferred scattering screen distance, or angular broadening measurements.
+ESEs can be tracked in pulsar observations through several observables, including flux variations, changes in dispersion measure (DM), which is the integrated column density of free electrons along the line of sight, scintillation bandwidth and timescale, which are the characteristic width of the observed scintles in frequency and time, respectively, inferred scattering screen distance, or angular broadening measurements \citep{main_2022,Reardon2020}.
 Often a simultaneous change in two or more of these parameters is seen.
 For example, several ESEs were detected through correlated scintillation bandwidth and DM variations \citep{2015ApJ...808..113C}.
 Similarly, two ESEs were detected through flux density and scintillation bandwidth variations \citep{10.1093/mnras/stx3101}.
-These events can range in duration from several weeks to a few years, with the longest recorded lasting three years \citep{2003ApJlongest}.
+These events can range in duration from several weeks to a few years, with a particularly long event observed as lasting three years \citep{2003ApJlongest}.